php-telegram-bot/core/README.md

 ./getUpdateCLI.php
 ```
 ### Types
-All types implemented according to Telegram API (2015 November).
+All types implemented according to Telegram API (20 January 2016).

+#### Inline Query
+Full support for inline query according to Telegram API (20 January 2016).

 ### Methods
-All methods implemented according to Telegram API (2015 November).
+All methods implemented according to Telegram API (20 January 2016).

 ####Send Message
 Message longer than 4096 characters are splitted in more message.